mozilla/ascendproject/README.md

 * Budgets
 * Resources & Materials

 The point is to have all of this in the open and available to anyone who wants to see it, contribute to it, test it, or fork it.
-This repo also acts as a sandbox for participants to learn git and build up experience working in a shared project while also providing valuable archiving of assets for the project.
+This repo also acts as a sandbox for participants to learn git and build up experience working in a shared project while also providing valuable archiving of assets for the project for begginer and intermediate it is the best tool to learn and for pro it is good to sharp there skills.thanks for reading.

-Check out the [homepage][ascend_homepage] for more information.
+TO Check out click on this>>>  [homepage][ascend_homepage] for more information.

 [ascend_homepage]: http://ascendproject.org/about